BobCHub/ios-Weather-App/README.md

 - [ ] Add Three day Weather Forcast
 - [ ] Add More API Information to screen - Humitity, Counrty Code, Weather Description
 - [ ] Add UI Switch to toggle between Celcius and Fahrenheit
+- [ ] Change Background Image depending on night or day

 ## Libraries I used -  [CocoaPods is a dependency manager for Swift](https://cocoapods.org/)